Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/README.md

 ## High Level Description
 > TODO: Insert high level description of what were tasked to do in each stretch goal

-## Repository Structure
-> TODO: Insert a tree diagram of the structure of this repository so that the marker has a broad overview of files and where they are located.
-Also include a list of important files and folders and explain their purpose - don't want the marker to figure it out on their own.

 #### Single Cycle Processor:
 ![Alt text](images/image.png)